Monday, 11 November 2019

 Vegan EcoTravel – it's a question as old as time* itself: do you get the vegan option that's covered in plastic or the non-vegan option that's not covered in plastic?
 Which is worse for the environment?
 Which is worse for your body?
 And your soul?
-And the animals' souls? (*yes, okay I exaggerated, it's maybe not as old as time itself, but with vegan travel becoming ever more popular, it's an important question – can you travel vegan and be an eco traveler at the same time?)
+And the animals' souls? (*yes, okay I exaggerated, it's maybe not as old as time itself, but with vegan travel becoming ever more popular, it's an important question – can you travel vegan and be an eco traveller at the same time?)
 Many vegans become vegan to help the environment, but I've also had vegans tell me that it's okay to fly because vegans are already doing so much for the environment...
 Which is kind of like saying it's okay to drink the milk because we've already done so much by not eating the meat, right?
-Rants about vegans who pose as eco travelers (and feminists) and then turn around and say things like the aforementioned (and don't trust women) aside, here are 5 ways to put ecotourism and vegan travel hand in hand:
+Rants about vegans who pose as eco travellers (and feminists) and then turn around and say things like the aforementioned (and don't trust women) aside, here are 5 ways to put ecotourism and vegan travel hand in hand:

 What Is Socially Conscious Travel & Eco-travel?

-Socially conscious travel (also called socially aware travel, sometimes 'social impact travel') is a way of travelling where the goal of the trip is not simply to fulfill one's individual pleasures and desires - or, if it is, then trying to do it in a way that causes the least possible amount of harm to the least possible amount of living beings involved.
+Socially conscious travel (also called socially aware travel, sometimes 'social impact travel') is a way of travelling where the goal of the trip is not simply to fulfil one's individual pleasures and desires - or, if it is, then trying to do it in a way that causes the least possible amount of harm to the least possible amount of living beings involved.
 Quite a challenge, eh?
-Well, yeah, it is a different way of doing travelling and it takes some time to get used to it, to work out methods, 'do and don'ts' - it's also about reeducating oneself about what travelling (and the travel industry) is, what nations (and esp nation states) are, what borders mean, what value a passport has, what the specific social, economic and environmental circumstances are when one arrives in any given country.
+Well, yeah, it is a different way of doing travelling and it takes some time to get used to it, to work out methods, 'do and don'ts' - it's also about re-educating oneself about what travelling (and the travel industry) is, what nations (and esp nation states) are, what borders mean, what value a passport has, what the specific social, economic and environmental circumstances are when one arrives in any given country.
 To put it shortly: it takes research.
 Reading about intersectionality might be a good start - this framework can be applied to any country.

 So yeah, if you've already paid for your trip to Italy or your trip to Bhutan via travel agencies - go for it!
 Please be open to the possibility that these places might teach you something that you were not expecting to learn.
 Travelling is a great way to get out of the 'my own nation's culture is ultimate the point of reference' kind of point of view - if one is coming from Europe, then especially 'Europe is the centre & most developed part of this planet' kind of point of view ('eurocentrism', in short).
 Also please be open to travelling in a socially aware way, meaning: do not just go for the pleasure, the nice food, the 'funny' (yikes) 'costumes' (yikes again), the different architecture, music and art, the instashots, blotting out or not acknowledging the social and environmental hardships of the place you go to.
 And once you've recognized these hardships, do not fetishize them either (disaster- and tragedy tourism ain't cool).